 Origin:

 The origin of pod bug is generally between the Indo-African region.
-These regions have a significant diversity of leguminous plant species and environmental conditions to their evolution, particularly favorable tropical climatic conditions, which supports their diversification.
+These regions have a significant diversity of leguminous plant species and environmental conditions for their evolution, particularly favorable tropical climatic conditions, which support their diversification.
 Over the period of time, these insect pests demonstrated an efficient adaptation to cultivated pulse ecosystems.
 (Mulwa 2023)

 Distribution:

-Currently, pod bugs are wide spread across the tropical and subtropical regions globally, where commonly found in South & southeastern Asian countries and Africa; especially in India, Sri Lanka, Bangladesh, Myanmar, and numerous African countries.
+Currently, pod bugs are widespread across the tropical and subtropical regions globally, where commonly found in South & southeastern Asian countries and Africa, especially in India, Sri Lanka, Bangladesh, Myanmar, and numerous African countries.
 Whereas within India, the incidence of these pests is particularly observed in major pulse-producing states like Madhya Pradesh, Uttar Pradesh, Maharashtra, Karnataka, Andhra Pradesh, and Tamil Nadu.
 Their geographical distribution patterns are significantly influenced by prevailing climatic conditions, the intensity of cropping practices, and the availability of host plants.
 Higher infestation rates are typically associated with warm, humid environments where continuous pulse cultivation is practiced.
 (Mulwa 2023)